CodyNicholson/Backend_Development_Notes/Intro_To_Java/doLoop.md

-#Do Loops
+# Do Loops

 Do loops are commonly used for input validation

-Do loops end when the "while (condition)"'s condition becaomes false
+Do loops end when the "while (condition)"'s condition becomes false

 In this case, that is when value becomes less than 100